 In the Implementation Plan of the Corridor, published as Book 5 of the Corridor Information Document on the 8th of January 2018, a number of KPI's and Other Measurements (OM) are described that are being monitored to be able to follow the overall performance of the Corridor.
-These indicators can be found in this performance report, with which all our stakeholders are informed about the progress of the Corridor on a yearly basis.
-Updates of the report are also foreseen for RAG and TAG meetings.
+The majority of these indicators can be found in this half year update of the performance report, with which all our stakeholders are informed about the progress of the Corrido.
 To be able to easily understand the figures in this report, a clear explanation is foreseen on how the calculation was made and what is measured for each indicator.